-Firstly, you need to decide which device you are going to use for the session.
+Devices: firstly, you need to decide which device you are going to use for the session.
 It can be your phone, tablet, laptop or desktop computer.

+Device updates: your devices need to be safe.
 Make sure all the updates are installed on whichever device you're using so that your machine is protected from viruses.

-Video conferencing can use more power than a phone call.
+Battery: video conferencing can use more power than a phone call.
 You'll need to make sure you're battery is fully charged and you have a power connection.

-You'll also need to ensure you have a good wifi signal and where possible, try to avoid using a public wifi service such as an internet café as this is not secure.
+Wifi: you'll also need to ensure you have a good wifi signal and where possible, try to avoid using a public wifi service such as an internet café as this is not secure.

-Make sure you have a backup e.g. landline or mobile phone so that if your connection or devices fail, your counsellor can contact you.
+Backup: make sure you have a backup e.g. landline or mobile phone so that if your connection or devices fail, your counsellor can contact you.

 Your space: you need to think about the room you are going to be using.
 It needs to be comfortable, private and somewhere where you won't be disturbed or overheard.
 You'll need to ensure that anyone in the house knows not to disturb you.

-You'll need to consider how to reduce distractions, for example do you need to put your pet outside the room and put your phone on silent.
+Distractions: you'll need to consider how to reduce distractions, for example do you need to put your pet outside the room and put your phone on silent.

-We don’t mind if you want to wear your PJs or get wrapped up in a duvet if that feels more comfortable but we do ask that you cover up to spare our blushes.
+Feeling comfortable: we don’t mind if you want to wear your PJs or get wrapped up in a duvet if that feels more comfortable but we do ask that you cover up to spare our blushes.
 You may wish to bring tissues; a drink and a notepad and pen.

-We can talk via video link or telephone, however we ask that you please respect the confidential space so no screen shots or recording as this is in breach of GDPR.
+We encourage you to take notes, however we ask that you please respect the confidential space so no screen shots or recording as this is in breach of GDPR.